 A multi-channel approach will help you reach everyone in your target where they already are.
 This way, you can interact with strangers and transform them into promoters using their preferred channel and provide an experience that’s both seamless and enjoyable.
 These five areas will target each phase of the inbound marketing cycle:

 Search ads enable you to target people who are actively searching for keywords relevant to your services.

 Facebook advertising gives you the opportunity to increase brand recognition, share content, and retarget previous website visitors.
 Did you know that social media has an 100% higher lead to close rate than outbound marketing strategies?
 This means when visitors land on your site from social, they’re probably on their way to becoming customers.

 Deciding on the right keyword phrases will help potential customers find your business online.
+You can use Schure Consulting to improve your ranking in Google and scale your business.
 You should optimize your website to rank organically for non-branded keywords as well as branded.